heysarver/auth-api/EMAIL_SETUP.md

 - Web UI: `http://localhost:8025`

 ### Production Testing
-1. Set up MailerSend with a verified sender
+1. Set up SendGrid with a verified sender
 2. Configure all environment variables
 3. Run the test script with a real email
 4. Check your inbox for the test emails